Summary

 }

-For the input datatype, you'll have to give the name of the view and the unique identifier of the saved query you want to update.
+For the input, you'll have to give the name of the view and the unique identifier of the saved query you want to update.
 After that, you can change many parameters, such as the query used by it.
 Click on the Show Query link above the Syntax section for an example of how to find the identifier.

-Table: UpdateSavedQueryInput
+Table: UpdateSavedQueryInput Input Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Sep 23, 2024